Minkowski tensors for point clouds and voxelized data: robust, asymptotically unbiased estimators: Algorithms to estimate Minkowski tensors

 \subsection{Implementation}

-The algorithm is implemented in Python, and the code is available via an open-source package~\cite{VorominkCode}.
-One can apply the algorithm by using the Python functions \texttt{Voromink} and \texttt{Vorosurf} in the file \texttt{VorominkEstimation.py}.
+Both the Voronoi-FD and the Voronoi-LSQ algorithms are implemented in Python, and the code is available via an open-source package~\cite{VorominkCode}.
+One can apply the algorithm by using the Python functions \texttt{Voronoi\_LSQ} and \texttt{Voronoi\_FD} in the file \texttt{VorominkEstimation.py}.
 Details can be found in the description of the code, which can also be found in \cite{VorominkCode}.
 Closely following the above described estimation of the Minkowski tensors, the user chooses some rank parameters $r,s\in\N_0$.
-Then the algorithm will return estimators of the $d+1$ Minkowski tensors \ten r s 0$(K),\dots,$\ten r s d$(K)$, based on the input data $K_0$ and the dimension $d$, for a (in general) unknown set $K$.
-The algorithm also offers the option to rotate the random grid $\eta$ on which the algorithm is based.
+Then the Voronoi-LSQ algorithm will return estimators of the $d+1$ Minkowski tensors \ten r s 0$(K),\dots,$\ten r s d$(K)$, based on the input data $K_0$ and the dimension $d$, for a (in general) unknown set $K$.
+Both algorithms also offer the option to rotate the random grid $\eta$ on which the algorithm is based.
 This option is useful for test data that lies somehow parallel to the axis spanned by the standard vectors.
 For real data this rotation should, in general, not be necessary and can be skipped to further reduce the run time (especially in high dimensions).

-We found the run times of our code to be convenient for practically relevant examples.
-For example, a single rendition of the simulations for a two-dimensional rectangle (results can be found in Appendix \ref{Sec:App}), containing about 150,000 points, took an average of 30 seconds.
+We found the run times of our code for the Voronoi-LSQ algorithm to be convenient for practically relevant examples.
+For example, a single rendition of the simulations for a two-dimensional rectangle (results can be found in the supplement), containing about 150,000 points, took an average of 30 seconds on a standard personal computer.
 In this case, the algorithm was applied for 5 different rank parameter tuples $(r, s)$ (all possible combinations with $r + s \leq 2$), and for each tuple, 50 runs were performed (resulting in a total of 250 runs and a computation time of 1.5 hours).
-Computation time scales with the number of points of the grid process $\eta$.
-Therefore the time increases highly with the dimension $d$ and with a refinement of the resolution of the grid process which is taken as the average nearest neighbor distance $av(K_0)$ of the input data $K_0$.
+The computation time scales with the number of points of the grid process $\eta$.
+Moreover, the computation time increases strongly with the dimension $d$ and with a refinement of the resolution of the grid process, which is taken as the average nearest neighbor distance $av(K_0)$ of the input data $K_0$.
+For large data sets, the computation time can be further decreased by increasing the number of cores used in an efficient parallelization.
 According to Theorem~\ref{Le4.2:convergence}, it would theoretically be better to choose the grid resolution even smaller than $av(K_0)$.
 However, in our simulations, we found that this did not significantly improve the results but considerably increased the runtime.